National Institute of Health

 Results

-Compared to their original web portal, we have doubled user engagement and increased conversion rates by 80%.
+Benchmarking with their original web portal, we doubled user engagement rates and increased conversion by 80%.

-From my interviews, I learned that one of the largest pain points of the previous portal was that users had was navigation .
-I conducted a review and found that many items and resources were nested too deeply within the navigation system, making things hard to find.
+During stakeholder interviews, I learned that navigation was one of the largest pain points of the previous web portal.
+Many items and resources were nested too deeply within the navigation system, making things hard to find.

 Site Map